Our School Day

 During registration, children in Year One upwards reflect upon their learning from the previous day and respond to the teacher’s marking.
 They complete corrections to reinforce basic skills such as letter formation, spelling, punctuation or errors in Maths.

 All children participate in an Assembly each day.
 This varies from whole school, single class or Key Stage.
-On Mondays to Thursdays this takes place from 9.10am-9.30am.
-On Fridays the whole school shares a Celebration Assembly at 11:50am.
+Reverend Peter from All Saints’ Church in Madeley, is a regular visitor to our school and leads assemblies on alternate Tuesdays.
+On Mondays to Thursdays assemblies take place during the afternoon.
+On Fridays the whole school shares a Celebration Assembly at 9:10 am.

-There is a short afternoon break from 2:20pm-2:30pm.
-Children in Reception and Key Stage 1 enjoy a selection of fresh fruit, as a snack.
+There is a short afternoon break for the children in Reception and Years 1 and 2.
+They enjoy a selection of fresh fruit, as a snack.

 Drop-off and collection